nextgis/nextgis_frontend/packages/ngw-connector/README.md

 A lightweight HTTP client optimized for use with [NextGIS Web](http://docs.nextgis.com/docs_ngweb_dev/doc/developer/toc.html) API.

+Use this package when an application needs NextGIS Web resources, features, or other HTTP API operations without a map.
+Ready-to-use `ngw-*` map packages expose an initialized connector as `ngwMap.connector`.

 > [!IMPORTANT]
 > The typed `NgwConnector.route()` API requires declarations generated for your NextGIS Web deployment.
 Install `@nextgis/ngw-types-loader` and run it before using `route()`.
 The declarations depend on the components and extensions installed on that server.
 >